yash733/Utility/README.md

 ---

 ## To Work on - <br>
-data_exteaction - 153 to 164 "Save button not working"<br>
+data_exteaction - 153 to 164 "Save button not working" | used form fomat to hadle meta data interactions.<br>
-After adding user_requirement - "None Type error is comming" <br>
+After adding user_requirement - "None Type error is comming" | still present something is wrong with model intialization, even after testing the connection at the beginning.<br>

 Adding more functionality ## Not taking on untill one function is not working as intended.